substrate-developer-hub/hackathon-knowledge-map/knowledge-map.md

   every Substrate learner to go through.**

 - [How-to Guides](https://substrate.dev/substrate-how-to-guides/) /
-  [Recipes](https://substrate.dev/recipes): These ressources are like the O'Reilly cookbook series written in a task-oriented way for readers to get the job done.
+  [Recipes](https://substrate.dev/recipes): These resources are like the O'Reilly cookbook series written in a task-oriented way for readers to get the job done.
 Examples include: setting up proper weight functions for extrinsics; using off-chain workers to fetch HTTP requests; writing tests for your pallets; etc. It can also be read from cover-to-cover for developers to learn advanced Substrate development techniques.
 We are slowly